 A professional lender is the best resource available to help you decide which loan best fits your needs.
 Follow the general guidelines outlined below to get started selecting the best mortgage for your home.

 FHA home loans are mortgage loans that are insured against default by the Federal Housing Administration (FHA).
 FHA loans are available for single-family and multifamily homes.
 These home loans allow banks to continuously issue loans without much risk or capital requirements.
 The FHA doesn't issue loans or set interest rates, it just guarantees against default.

 FHA loans allow individuals who may not qualify for a conventional mortgage to obtain a loan, especially first-time home buyers.
 These loans offer low minimum down payments, reasonable credit expectations, and flexible income requirements.

 The VA Loan provides veterans with a federally guaranteed home loan which requires no down payment.
 This program was designed to provide housing and assistance for veterans and their families.

 The Veterans Administration provides insurance to lenders in the case that you default on a loan.
 Because the mortgage is guaranteed, lenders will offer a lower interest rate and terms than a conventional home loan.
 VA home loans are available in all 50 states.
 A VA loan may also have reduced closing costs and no prepayment penalties.

-Additionally there are services that may be offered to veterans in danger of defaulting on their loans.
-VA home loans are available to military personal that have either served 181 days during peacetime, 90 days during war, or a spouse of serviceman either killed or missing in action.
+Additionally, there are services that may be offered to veterans in danger of defaulting on their loans.
+VA home loans are available to military personnel that has either served 181 days during peacetime, 90 days during war, or a spouse of a serviceman either killed or missing in action.

 FIXED RATE MORTGAGES (FRM)